Stress basics (9)

 - Need stress relief?
 Try the 4 A's

 - Massage: Get in touch with its many benefits

 - Tai chi: A gentle way to fight stress

 Your response to the demands of the world determines your stress level.
 Take time to consider common stressors and how they affect you.By Mayo Clinic staff

 The kids are screaming, the bills are due and the pile of papers on your desk is growing at an alarming pace.
 It's undeniable — life is full of stress.
-Understanding the types and sources of stress — big and small, short-term and long-term, internal and external — is an important part of stress management.
+Understanding the types and sources of stress — short term and long term, internal and external — is an important part of stress management.
 So what stresses you out?

 Two main types of stress